IBM/janusgraph-utils/doc/users_guide.md

 ### JanusGraphSchemaImporter

-This utility reads the GraphSON schema document and writes to JanusGraph.
+This utility reads the graph schema definition and writes to JanusGraph.
 You can run JanusGraphSchemaImporter in two ways:
 - Using groovy script in JanusGraph gremlin console:
   After you build the project.
 You can see the groovy script under `target/groovy`